paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 in not independent “among counties within each state, potentially due to variable resource allocation and differing health systems across states” (p.
 3).
-A mixed linear model accounts for this by introducing random components (in the case of SWN, random intercepts at the state level).
+A mixed linear model accounts for this by introducing random components; in the case of SWN, these are random intercepts at the state level.
 SWN estimated various models with different combinations of variables, including median household income and prevalence of travel by private transportation.
 These are sensible controls, given potential variations in behavior: people in more affluent counties may have greater opportunities to work from home, and use of private transportation reduces contact with strangers.
 Moreover, they also conducted various sensitivity analyses.
-After these efforts, SWN conclude that there is a positive association between the basic reproductive number and population density at the level of counties in the US.
+After these efforts, SWN concluded that there is a positive association between the basic reproductive number and population density at the level of counties in the US.

 One salient aspect of the analysis in SWN is that the basic reproductive number can only be calculated reliably with a minimum number of cases, and a large number of counties did not meet such threshold.
 As researchers do, SWN made modelling decisions, in this case basing their analysis only on counties with valid observations.
-A modeler with expertise in different methods would likely ask some of the following questions on reading SWN’s paper: how were missing counties treated?
+A modeler with expertise in spatial analysis would likely ask some of the following questions on reading SWN’s paper: how were missing counties treated?
 What are the implications of the spatial sampling framework used in the analysis?
 Is it possible to spatially interpolate the missing observations?
-And, was there evidence of spatial autocorrelation in the residuals of the models?
+Was there spatial residual autocorrelation in the models, or was the use of mixed models sufficient to capture spatial dependencies?
 These questions are relevant and their implications important.
 Fortunately, SWN are an example of a reasonably open, reproducible research product: their paper is accompanied by (most of) the data and (most of) the code used in the analysis.
 This means that an independent expert can, with only a moderate investment of time and effort, reproduce the results in the paper, as well as ask additional questions.

 Alas, reproducibility is not necessarily the norm in the relevant literature.